EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 and Secrets of a Client."
 The corresponding Disciplinary Rules provide in relevant part:

 DR4-101.
-Preservation of Confidences and Secrets of a Client. --- (A) "Confidence" refers to information protected by the attorney-client privilege under applicable law, and "secret" refers to other information gained in the professional relationship that the client has requested be
+Preservation of Confidences and Secrets of a Client.---(A) "Confidence" refers to information protected by the attorney-client privilege under applicable law, and "secret" refers to other information gained in the professional relationship that the client has requested be